What is Japanese fabric... what to sew with it?

 What is Japanese fabric?

-The term "Japanese fabrics" usually groups fabrics with two specificities: on the one hand they are made in Japan and on the other hand, their patterns come from Japanese culture.
+The term "Japanese fabrics" usually refers to fabrics with two specificities: on the one hand, they are made in Japan and on the other, their patterns come from Japanese culture.

-You will therefore find a wide variety of fabrics: cotton poplins, cotton crepes, cotton and linen blends, cotton lawn, brocades, silks, double gauzes, denim... one common point being that they are produced in narrow widths.
+You will find a wide variety of fabrics: cotton poplins, cotton crepes, cotton and linen blends, cotton lawn, brocades, silks, double gauzes, denim... one common feature being that they are produced in narrow widths.
 Most often, they are 108 to 112cm wide.
-There are also very small rolls with widths of about 34 to 37cm... which are used notably for kimonos.
+There are also very small rolls about 34 to 37cm wide... which are used especially for kimonos.

-You might tell me that you have already seen fabrics with Japanese patterns with widths of 140 or 150cm.
-Unfortunately, these are imitations which, from our experience, are absolutely not at the same quality level!
+You might say that you have already seen fabrics with Japanese patterns with widths of 140 or 150cm.
+Unfortunately, these are imitations which, from our experience, are absolutely not of the same quality level!

-That is why we work directly with Japanese companies to guarantee the origin of the products.
-We have specialized in 100% cotton popelines, cotton-linen blended canvases, and cotton lawn (the same weave as English liberty).
+This is why we work directly with Japanese companies to guarantee the origin of the products.
+We specialize in 100% cotton popelines, cotton-linen blends, and cotton lawn (the same weave as English liberty).

 Part of our selection